Rabindra-pandey/rxp-markdown-wc/README.md

     </script>
 ```

-We can add parseonserver, markdown, openlinksinnewtab and markdownapi as attribute within the element.
+We can add parseonserver, openlinksinnewtab, markdown and markdownapi as attribute within the rnp-markdown.
 By default, it will render the markdown from client side itself.

 ```html
     <rnp-markdown